GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 2 actions

 **Effect**: You release a cloud of spores in a 7 yard semifan, mikrofan, or fan (your choice).
 At the end of the following rounds, anything covered in the spores or within 1 foot of them is subject to a fire attack as the spores burst open with flame.
-For 2 phases folowing that, at the end of the phase, an additional fire attack is inflicted against anything covered by the spores as they continue burning.
+For 2 phases following that, at the end of the phase, an additional fire attack is inflicted against anything covered by the spores as they continue burning.

 The user must succeed a [Rflx] save equal to the spellcheck's difficulty or also be affected.
 This is ignored if the spell check is a critical success.